 This casserole is a great dish to serve during the summer holiday season when you need a dish for a potluck, a backyard barbecue or grilling outside.
 We especially love to serve this dish with Barbecue Brisket, Creamy Potato Salad and my Famous Deviled Eggs.
 Talk about a terrific meal.
 This is it!

-Marge is the one who gave me this recipe, but it is another one that is all over the Internet and in cookbooks in many different versions.
+Marge is the one who gave me this recipe.
+But it is another one that is all over the Internet and in cookbooks in many different versions.
 I have no idea who actually created the recipe, but it has been around a long time.
 It works wonderfully in the crockpot too.

 If you’re looking for a spiffed-up baked beans recipe, Calico Baked Beans has been one of my most requested recipes over the years.
 It’s truly delicious and not difficult to make either.
 This recipe is gluten free if your pork ‘n beans, bacon, and ketchup are gluten free.

 When I initially posted this recipe June 2012, I had only been blogging for a week.
-My little iPhone 3 was just not up to snuff when it came to taking quality pictures, but it was all I had to work with.
+My little iPhone 3 was just not up to snuff when it came to taking quality pictures.
+But it was all I had to work with.
 I recently remade this recipe for a potluck for our Sunday school class (April 2015) and retook the pictures.
 Everyone commented on how much they loved my beans and several wanted to take the leftovers home!

 The original recipe called for one cup of white sugar and one cup of brown sugar which I’ve always found to be a little too sweet.
-I’ve eliminated the white sugar entirely and now use only about 1/2 to 2/3 cup brown sugar.
+I’ve eliminated the white sugar entirely and now use only about 1/2 cup brown sugar.
 Everyone found the beans to be flavored perfectly–not too sweet and not to vinegary.

 Calico Baked Beans has always been one of our most requested Baked Beans recipes.

 Every bite of Calico Baked Beans is amazing.